(O12.1) Gestational proteinuria

 How does a doctor diagnose

-• Order a blood chemistry test to measure levels of electrolytes, enzymes, and proteins.
+• Order a blood test to measure kidney function.

 Treatment and Medical Assistance